 A link to the internal Covid-19 Sharepoint site has been shared with all staff which contains additional documentation and information that you may require.

 Yes, face coverings must be worn in all University buildings, including but not exclusively shared and open plan office spaces, teaching spaces, labs, research areas and corridors.
-In teaching environments where a 2m distance is maintained, a face shield may be worn, particularly if lecturers have concerns around voice projection or there is a requirment for students to see their face.

 If you are in a single occupancy office, you do not have to wear a face covering in your office.
 A face covering must be worn each time you leave your office and if you receive a visitor to your office.
 Staff are encouraged to conduct meetings online or via telephone in lieu of face-to-face meetings,